Verified Cleanliness • 60–90% Particle Risk Reduction*

 Cleanroom Processing

-Semiconductor-grade ISO Class 5 cleanroom facilities with controlled environment protocols throughout the seal lifecycle.
+ISO Class 7 cleanroom facilities with controlled environment protocols throughout the seal lifecycle.

 Full Traceability

-QR-coded certificates with laser particle imaging data, statistical process control, and 5-year archival records.
+QR-coded certificates with optical microscopy and laser particle counting data, statistical process control, and 3-year minimum archival records.

 Chain of Custody